ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/README.md

 20. In the [*RTC_Time_Set.ino*](https://github.com/ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/blob/main/Set_RTC_Time.ino) code, go to line 19 with the code `rtc.adjust(DateTime(2021, 10, 13, 18, 17, 00));`.
 Change the numbers to match the form '(Year, month, day, hour in 24 hour time, minute, second)' for the current date and time.
 The RTC module will be set to the time specified when you upload the code.
 Tip: If you want very precise time, set the minutes and seconds for about a minute out, then watch the clock and hit upload about 4-6 seconds before the time you set.
 However, within ~5 minutes is usually good enough.
+     1. Alternative method: A different code from [Arduino Get Started](https://arduinogetstarted.com/tutorials/arduino-rtc) can automatically set the RTC to the time on your computer; follow the instructions at that link to set the RTC.

 21. Upload the program to the Arduino by clicking on the right arrow button next to the check mark button.
 Warning: Do not touch until it says, "Done uploading."
 	![Arduino Upload Code](https://github.com/ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/blob/main/Graphics/I22.png)